 The 2017 survey “found that millennials, for instance, are buying homes, raising families and paying off school debt.
 Only one in four (25 percent) is focused on retirement planning,” says Farrington.
 “The same survey revealed that baby boomers’ biggest regret about retirement preparation is that they didn’t start sooner.”

-The more time you give your money to grow, the greater its returns are likely to be over time.
+The more time you give your money to grow, the higher your returns are likely to be over time.
 Act today to get your 401(k) in order or to start investing.
 Bankrate’s 401(k) calculator can help you see where your savings stand.

 2. Grab all the free cash from your company’s match